hedyhli/site/content/posts/2024-11-04-typing-vs-writing/index.md

 +++
 title = "Typing vs Writing"
-description = "Exploring the effects of a difference in speed of typing vs writing with respect to the speed of thought using analogies." tags = ['personal'] highlight = false draft = false
+description = "Exploring the effects of a difference in speed of typing vs writing with respect to the speed of thought." tags = ['personal'] highlight = false draft = false